Minden: From the Napoleonic Wars to World War I

 After the Congress of Vienna of 1815 had passed general principles of free traffic on the main rivers, the six Weser-states of the German Confederation annulated all restrictions and most of the financial burdens for shipping on the river by the Weser Shipping Act (Weserschifffahrtsakte) of 1823.

-The first steam ship was put in operation in 1836; a first harbour basin was built in 1859 on the east side of the river, connected with the railway in 1863.
-In the first decades, the great majority of transferred goods were imported goods, export was of low importance.
+The first steam ship was put in operation in 1836, and a first harbour basin was built in 1859 on the east side of the river, connected with the railway in 1863.
+In the following decades, the great majority of transferred goods were imported goods, as export was of low importance.
 Inland shipment grew enormously after the completion of the Mittelland Canal and its connection to the Weser by the shaft lock in 1915.

 The trunk line of the Cologne-Minden Railway Company was opened in 1847 with a solidly fortified station and connected with the Hanover–Minden railway.
-After the defortification the railway got an important momentum for economic growth in Minden.
+After defortification, the railway got an important momentum for economic growth in Minden.

-The spatial narrowness in the fortress restricted the development of industrial firms of different branches only to a certain degree, but did not prevent it.
+The spatial narrowness in the fortress restricted the development of industrial firms of different branches to a certain degree, but did not prevent it.

 The dominant industry, as well as in the whole district, was the manufacture of cigars; this branch decreased after World War I and finally vanished, because the growing market share of cigarettes had been ignored.
 Minden was seat of a Chamber of commerce from 1849 to 1932, when it was merged with those of Bielefeld.

 Overpopulation and unemployment were the reasons for an enormous emigration from the Minden Land; various emigration agencies had their location in Minden.